Kajang Move: Khalid Ibrahim sacked from PKR

 On 22 July, it was claimed that PKR president Datuk Seri Dr Wan Azizah Wan Ismail had received the official endorsement from party leaders to replace Khalid the Selangor Menteri Besar.
 On 4 August, Party secretary-general Datuk Saifuddin Nasution Ismail released a 40-page document highlighting some court cases which questioned Khalid's personal integrity.
 According to Saifuddin, the court cases involved an out of court settlement with Bank Islam over the RM66.67mil Kumpulan Guthrie Bhd's shares when Khalid was the group's chief executive officer.
 Khalid however, hit back by forwarding the issue to Malaysian Anti-Corruption Commission.
 On 9 August, Abdul Khalid was sacked from PKR, as announced by the party's disciplinary board during a press conference at the party's headquarters.
 Abdul Khalid said that despite the sacking being “flawed and illegal”, he accepted it.

 Conflict over legislative support

 In a special media conference made by Khalid on 11 August 2014, he announced that the Sultan of Selangor had given his consent for him to continue as the Menteri Besar of Selangor and claimed that he still maintained the majority support.
 PKR and DAP later asked Khalid to prove his claim.
-Khalid also suggested that Excos (state executive councillors) who did not support his leadership should step down.
+Khalid also suggested that state executive councillors (Excos) who did not support his leadership should step down.
 He also said that he would meet the Excos individually to know their stand on his leadership.
 Four Excos from PAS state that they would continue to serve under the administration of Abdul Khalid as directed by their party leadership while six Excos from DAP and PKR were discharged by Khalid.
 On 14 August, Wan Azizah claimed that most Selangor assembly-members supported her.